Handle Operators in String Theory: Gauge Invariance

 where we glue with $z_1z_2=q$.
 This is because mode contours can be deformed without obstruction across a handle, reflecting the fact that the transition function, $z_1z_2=q$, implementing the gluing is holomorphic on the (annular) patch overlap, $U_1\cap U_2$.
 For clarity, and taking into account that $Q_B^{(z_2)}=Q_B^{(z_2/q)}$, the relation (\ref{eq:gluing Qbosonic2}) is equivalent to:

-when the local operator, $\hat{\mathscr{A}}_a^{(z_1)}$, is Grassmann-even (which is the only case we consider) as is also $\hat{\mathscr{A}}^a_{(z_2/q)}$.
+and when the local operator, $\hat{\mathscr{A}}_a^{(z_1)}$ (equivalently $\hat{\mathscr{A}}^a_{(z_2/q)}$), is Grassmann-even (which is the only case we will need in the current document) $|a|=0$, whereas if it is Grassmann-odd, $|a|=1$.
+(Incidentally, the operators $\hat{\mathscr{A}}_a^{(z_1)}$ and $\hat{\mathscr{A}}^a_{(z_1)}$ are always Grassmann-even in the full set of offshell coherent state basis we construct in this document, essentially because we also allow for Grassmann-odd ``quantum numbers'', see (\ref{eq:offshellA_a}); but there are bases whose elements span both Grassmann-odd and Grassmann-even elements.)
 It is helpful to have a visual representation in mind to make manifest that the contour of the $Q_B^{(z_1)}$ and $Q_B^{(z_2)}$ charges encircle the full operators $\hat{\mathscr{A}}_a^{(z_1)}$ and $\hat{\mathscr{A}}^a_{(z_2/q)}$ respectively (in the canonical counterclockwise sense with respect to the $z_1$ and $z_2$ frames respectively), so that, e.g., one can unwrap the contour of the charge $Q_B^{(z_2)}$ off to the remaining surface (where it might pick up additional contributions depending on whether other local operators away from this handle are BRST-invariant or not).